TamerHussen/collaborationProject/README.md

 ## How to Open the Project

-1. Open the project folder on your computer.
+1. Download the project folder on your computer.
+2. Extract the folder onto your computer.
-2. Navigate to the `build` folder.
+3. Navigate to the `build` folder.
-3. Open the `build` folder with your preferred editor or environment to view or run the project.
+4. Open the `build` folder with your preferred editor or environment to view or run the project.

 ## Collaborators